 We see a great deal of opportunity for these groups to support one another.

 Our non-profit program encourages our teenage players to keep playing and to inspire them to help mentor new players.
-The competitive players, ages 13 to 16, are taught by coaches who then voluntarily lead classes to 32 new under-served and diverse 7-to-8- year-olds not typically socialized into playing tennis.
+The players, ages 13 to 16, are taught by coaches who then voluntarily lead classes to 32 new 7-to-8- year-olds not typically socialized into playing tennis.

-A small group of us started working diligently to make this happen and founded GLG, with two high-level tennis coaches from Ontario: Nikki Carnovale and Rachel Gould.
+A small group of us started working diligently to make this happen with two high-level tennis coaches from Ontario: Nikki Carnovale and Rachel Gould.

 Our entire tennis community has rallied behind our group, fundraising to provide racquets, balls, and other equipment for the novices and arranging for weekly sessions where high-level players come out to hit with the teenage players and help support them as they coach the new players.

-The goals of GLG Tennis are twofold and synergistic: to continue to grow in influence to reach more of the community, and to continue supporting and providing leadership opportunities to competitive female players.
+The goals of GLG Tennis are twofold and synergistic: to continue to grow to reach more female players in the community, and to continue supporting and providing leadership opportunities to female players.